Tips for Creating Posters

 Software for Posters

 The software most commonly used for creating large computer-printed posters are Microsoft Powerpoint, Adobe Photoshop and Canvas.
 The "Custom" page size in Powerpoint will not print a single "page" larger than 40" tall by 56" wide (in landscape setup).
+The preferred saved format is .pdf file type to preserve your design and content.

 Fonts, Titles, and Subheadings